igormcoelho/vastjson/README.md

-# bigjson
+# vastjson
-BigJSON library in C++: structured json with high level cached items (for giant JSON files)
+VastJSON library in C++: structured json with high level cached items (for giant JSON files)

+## Why name it VastJSON?

+Names like Big, Large, Huge, were already taken... so we found something BIGGER, LARGER... and FAST!
+So it's VastJSON :)

 ## Run tests and use